-- The MCU sets I2CSTA[SWR] = 1.
-This forces the I2C controller to generate a stop condition after the contents of I2CDAO register are transmitted. - The The data to be written to E2PROM is written by the MCU into the I2CDAO register. - The TXE bit in the I2CSTA register is cleared (indicates busy). - The contents of the I2CDAO register are transmitted to the device (E2PROM data). - The TXE bit in the I2CSTA register is set and interrupts the MCU, indicating that the I2CDAO register contents have been transmitted. - The I2C controller generates a stop condition after the contents of the I2CDAO register are transmitted. - End
+- The MCU sets bit 0 (SWR) in the I2CSTA register.
+This forces the I2C controller to generate a stop condition after the contents of the I2CDAO register are transmitted. - The data to be written to the EPROM is written by the MCU into the I2CDAO register. - Bit 3 (TXE) in the I2CSTA register is cleared (indicates busy). - The contents of the I2CDAO register are transmitted to the device (EEPROM data). - Bit 3 (TXE) in the I2CSTA register is set and interrupts the MCU, indicating that the I2CDAO register contents have been transmitted. - The I2C controller generates a stop condition after the contents of the I2CDAO register are transmitted.